Post

 • Fill in the basic details (like hostname, password, etc.).
 You can name the container nextcloud-aio or something relevant.

-• For the template, use a Debian-based template (Debian 11 is a good choice) for compatibility with Nextcloud.
+• For the template, use a Debian-based template (Debian 12 or Ubuntu 24.04 is a good choice) for compatibility with Nextcloud.

-3. Mount the ZFS Storage in the LXC: During the creation process, you will need to add a mount point for the ZFS file system to the container.
+3. Mount the Storage in the LXC: During the creation process, you will need to add a mount point for the storage (ZFS in this example) to the container.
 In Proxmox, this can be done by mapping a directory from the host to the LXC container.

 For example: